Palestine–Portugal relations: History

 In 1999, Portugal decided to open a representative office in Ramallah.
 On 18 October of the same year, Antonio Jorge Jacob Carvalho was named Portugal's representative to the Palestinian National Authority.

-The most recent representative of Lisbon in Palestine was Fernando Demee de Brito from 21 June 2019.
 In 2010, Portugal granted embassy status to the Palestinian representation in the country.

-On 12 December 2014, the Portuguese Parliament passed a resolution requesting the government to recognize the state of Palestine.
+On 12 December 2014, the Portuguese Parliament passed a resolution requesting the government to recognize the State of Palestine.
 The event was attended by ambassadors of Arab countries.

+The most recent representative of Lisbon in Palestine was Fernando Demee de Brito from 21 June 2019.

+On 27 October 2023, Portugal was one of 121 countries to vote in favor of a General Assembly resolution calling for an immediate ceasefire to the Gaza war.

+In July 2025, Prime Minister of Portugal, Luís Montenegro announced that the government will consult the president Marcelo Rebelo de Sousa of recognizing Palestine as a state in September stating, "The government decided to promote consultations with the president and the political parties represented in parliament with a view to consider the recognition of the Palestinian state in a process that could be concluded at the UN General Assembly in September."

+On 21 September 2025, Portugal officially recognized the state of Palestine, alongside Australia, Canada and the United Kingdom.